As seen in:

 Objectives are perfect for a high school resume because they focus on skills and goals, not work experience.

 Though if you do have work experience we recommend you use a resume summary.
 Which brings us to the next resume section.

 If you don’t have any, leave this section out and don’t worry.
 Hiring managers will understand you don’t have 10+ years experience as CEO of a tech startup.

-However, if you do have some work experience, then you must include it.
-Doing so will make you stand out from other high school students and employers love hands-on experience.
+However, if you do have some work experience, then you must include it in a high school resume format.
+Doing so will make you stand out from other students and employers love hands-on experience.

 - Put your most recent job first, going backwards in order for any others.
 This is called chronological resume format.